HL7/davinci-atr/input/pagecontent/spec.md

 **Expected Results:**

 * Successful removal of the Patient from the Member Attribution List if the member and the provider is found in the system.
 * An OperationOutcome if the Patient to be removed is not found in the system or the member attribution list.
+* An OperationOutcome is returned if the Producer decides not to remove the member.

 </div>